surifirstpin/biplus_documentation/docs/README.md

 Create and share trusted data models, analytics and visualizations with team to drive your business innovation efficiently together.

 Advanced Analytics
-Drive your business with better decision-making with more meaningful and forward-looking insights from your data Drive better decision-making through more meaningful and forward-looking insights from your data.
+Drive your business with better decision-making with more meaningful and forward-looking insights from your data.
+Drive better decision-making through more meaningful and forward-looking insights from your data.

 # Bi Tools Link
 http://bigdata-madesimple.com/top-business-intelligence-bi-tools-in-the-market/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1OTk3MzRdfQ==
+eyJoaXN0b3J5IjpbLTEyNDczMTg4ODZdfQ==
 -->